NickyEXE/intro-to-OO/README.md

 Write an implementation of a clown class that meets the following requirements:

-- can get the name, alias, powers,power level of a superhero, universe, costume color
+- can get the name, secret_name, powers,power level of a superhero, universe, costume color

-- [x] can get the name, alias, powers,power level of a superhero, universe, costume color
+- [x] can get the name, secret_name, powers,power level of a superhero, universe, costume color
 - [x] can say hello and print out their details to the screen, heroically "Hello my name is Doreen Green.
-My alias is Squirrel Girl.
+My secret_name is Squirrel Girl.
 I have the proportionate speed and strength of a squirrel.
 I'm from Marvel.
 My costume is green and brown."
 - [x] change powers and costume color
 - [] can punch -> puts some fist emojis to the screen *bonus*
 - [] can show me all the superheroes that have been created
-- [] can find a superhero based on their alias
+- [] can find a superhero based on their secret_name